SonicMastr/Pigs-In-A-Blanket/README.md

 `liblibScePiglet_stub.a` (Yes, that's the name), `libSceShaccCg_stub.a`, and `libtaihen_stub.a` are all linked automatically as they are combined with PIB after being built.
 Be sure to be aware of that.

 ### Check the "Samples" folder for examples of how to use PIB to initialize OpenGLES 2.0 with EGL or GLFW.
+Yes.
+We have a GLFW3 port for the vita.
+You can built it here: https://github.com/SonicMastr/glfw-vita
+Note: Button Mapping is not correct for anything but the Cross button.
+Hats and Analog Input are perfect.
+Also supports Touch.

 To install Piglet on your Vita, just use the [Pigs in a Blanket Configuration Tool](https://github.com/SonicMastr/PIB-Configuration-Tool)